eashang1/acyclic/README.md

 # Acyclic
 -Uses a simple AI (reinforcement learning) approach to translate languages

--Implements mathematical techiniques common in natural language proccessesing
+-Implements mathematical techniques common in natural language processing

--Read more and try it at: acyclic.me/acyclic.html
+-Read more and try it at: acyclic.me